yaooo/Image_Sensor_Transformation/README.md

 You will have to have the following application installed:

 * Android Studio and the corresponding SDK
+* The cell phone should at least have the accelerometer, proximity senor and magnetic sensor.

 ## Project management and testing
 * Use Git/Bitbucket to manage your repository